perugo/FDTD-website/README.md

 # FDTD-website
 FDTD simulation website.
-User can set obstacle air or metal in a two dimension field.
+User can set air or metal in a two dimension field.